mikepenz/MaterialDrawer/README.md

 });
 ```

-An implementation with [GLIDE](https://github.com/mikepenz/MaterialDrawer/blob/develop/app/src/main/java/com/mikepenz/materialdrawer/app/CustomApplication.java#L42) can be found in the sample application
+An implementation with [GLIDE v4](https://github.com/mikepenz/MaterialDrawer/blob/develop/app/src/main/java/com/mikepenz/materialdrawer/app/CustomApplication.java#L42) (See tag v6.1.1 for glide v3 sample) can be found in the sample application

 ## Switching between Back-Arrow or Hamburger-Icon